Python-SIP/sip/doc/directives.rst

 other parts.
 If the order is not specified then the part is appended to the extract.

-An extract is written to a file using the :option:`-X <sip -X>` command line option.
+An extract is written to a file using the :option:`-X <sip5 -X>` command line option.

 For example::